darkmatter18/WhatsThere/installation.md

 ## Installation Guideline

-1. Download the latest Application from [Here](https://github.com/darkmatter18/WhatsThere/releases/latest/download/WhatsThere.apk)
+1. Download the latest version of the application from [here](https://github.com/darkmatter18/WhatsThere/releases/latest/download/WhatsThere.apk)

 2. Make sure you have turned on **Allow Installation from Unknown Sources**.
 If you didn't do that, Android will prompt you to do so.